 Xbox One vs PS4 – Best Current and Future Games

-Many of this generation’s games will be available for both consoles.
-This was true with the last generation too, but the Xbox One and PS4 make it easier than ever for developers to cross-produce for both platforms.
+Many of this generation’s games will be available on both consoles which makes choosing between them that much trickier.
+This was true with the last generation too, but the Xbox One and PS4 make it easier than ever for developers to produce games cross-platform.

 Let’s have a look at the top games that are already available, and those that are coming out for each console.